Delfino-Luis/w3schools-javaScript-course/JS_HTML_DOM/_01_JS_HTML_DOM_Intro/README_JS_HTML_DOM_Intro.md

-JavaScript HTML DOM
+# JavaScript HTML DOM

 With the HTML DOM, JavaScript can access and change all the elements of an HTML document.

-The HTML DOM (Document Object Model)
+## The HTML DOM (Document Object Model)
-When a web page is loaded, the browser creates a Document Object Model of the page.
+When a web page is loaded, the browser creates a **D**ocument **O**bject **M**odel of the page.

-The HTML DOM model is constructed as a tree of Objects:
+The **HTML DOM** model is constructed as a tree of **Objects:**
 With the object model, JavaScript gets all the power it needs to create dynamic HTML:

-JavaScript can change all the HTML elements in the page JavaScript can change all the HTML attributes in the page JavaScript can change all the CSS styles in the page JavaScript can remove existing HTML elements and attributes JavaScript can add new HTML elements and attributes JavaScript can react to all existing HTML events in the page JavaScript can create new HTML events in the page
+* JavaScript can change all the HTML elements in the page
+* JavaScript can change all the HTML attributes in the page
+* JavaScript can change all the CSS styles in the page
+* JavaScript can remove existing HTML elements and attributes
+* JavaScript can add new HTML elements and attributes
+* JavaScript can react to all existing HTML events in the page
+* JavaScript can create new HTML events in the page

-What You Will Learn
+## What You Will Learn
 In the next chapters of this tutorial you will learn:

-How to change the content of HTML elements
+* How to change the content of HTML elements
-How to change the style (CSS) of HTML elements
+* How to change the style (CSS) of HTML elements
-How to react to HTML DOM events
+* How to react to HTML DOM events
-How to add and delete HTML elements
+* How to add and delete HTML elements

-What is the DOM?
+## What is the DOM?
 The DOM is a W3C (World Wide Web Consortium) standard.

 The DOM defines a standard for accessing documents: